sime2408/scrapalot-research-assistant/README.md

 # CPU processor

-CPU is slower than GPU, but if your system does not have this support, you will have to set `GPU_IS_ENABLED` variable to `false`.
+CPU is slower than GPU, but will be auto-selected if your system does not have this support.
 GPU acceleration is available on `NVIDIA` graphic cards and can speed up generation of answers by 80% (depends on hardware)

 ## CPU (Linux):